skurhse/trans-hotlines/README.rst

 `TrevorLifeline`_
   USA · English · 24/7

-  - Free and confidential phone, text and chat services for LGBTQ young people.
+  - Phone, text and chat services for LGBTQ young people.

   - We’re here for you.
 If you are thinking about harming yourself—get immediate support.